Menu

 A Wolf in Sheep's Clothing Identifying the Pitfalls to Early Recognition of Posterior Circulation Stroke

-9:40 – 10:10 am CDT (0.5 CE contact hour)
+9:40 – 10:10 am CDT (0.5 CE contact hours)

-Dawnielle C. Feucht, BSN, RN, SCRN;
+Dawnielle C. Feucht, BSN RN SCRN

-Rita Muldoon-Laccone, MSN, RN-BC, SCRN
+Rita Muldoon-Laccone, MSN RN-BC SCRN

 This initiative aims to offer a dynamic educational experience focused on expanding knowledge of posterior circulation, particularly in relation to identifying posterior stroke signs and symptoms.